Behavior

 Every reactive dog has a threshold — the distance from a trigger at which they go from "noticing but calm" to "losing their mind."
 Effective treatment means keeping the dog under threshold at all times while working.

 If your dog is already barking and lunging, you're over threshold and no learning is happening.
 You need to increase distance from the trigger first.
+For a broader look at all barking types and solutions, our guide on stopping excessive barking covers every scenario in one place.

 The BAT Protocol (Behavior Adjustment Training)